Hermann-Paul: Early work

+Political cartoon published in 1899 in Le Cri de Paris during the Boxer Rebellion.
+In it, he denounces the Western hypocrisy used to justify colonization.

 L'Assiette au beurre no. 14, 4 July 1901.

 Between 1890 and 1914 he worked as a lithographer (both in color and in black and white) and as an illustrator for weekly publications such as La Faridondaine, Le Courrier Français, Le Cri de Paris, Le Figaro, Le Petit Bleu, Gil-Blas and Le Rire.
 Despite great elegance and beauty, his work was imbued with social criticism from the start.
 Although the bourgeoisie received the brunt of his mockery, Hermann-Paul prodded all aspects of Parisian society.
 He was critical of rich and poor alike.
 He attacked monarchs, paupers, politicians, clerics and elements of the established order.
 Peripheral players in the art world received particular attention.

 As early as 1895 his famous Vie de Monsieur Quelconque and Vie de Madame Quelconque poked holes in the established understanding of the typical aspirations of the middle class in matters both public and private.
 By 1900 most Parisians familiar with the local news weeklies were aware of the artist's work.

 He was a staunch defender of Captain Alfred Dreyfus, whom he considered an innocent man.
 The artist's suspicions were substantiated after one of Dreyfus's accusers broke down under interrogation.
 Hubert-Joseph Henry confessed that the damning documents were actually forged.
 After Henry slit his throat in prison, Hermann-Paul produced a cartoon in which two people stand over the fresh grave of Major Henry.
 One says to the other, "This one, at least, won't give us any trouble."
 Avec celui-là au moins on est tranquille.